 Annually, the District offers a groundwater quality workshop to water purveyors.
-At the workshop, field experts and regulators provide information on the latest water quality regulations, state of the groundwater in the local basins, information on the cutting edge technology for contaminant removal or well rehabilitation, and other topics that are of key interest to the District's water purveyors.
-This annual workshop gives a comprehensive overview of the resources provided under the District's Groundwater Quality Program.
+At the workshop, industry experts and regulators provide information on the latest water quality regulations, state of the groundwater in the local basins, information on the cutting edge technology for contaminant removal or well rehabilitation, and other topics that are of key interest to the District's water purveyors.
+The annual workshop also gives a comprehensive overview of the resources provided under the District's Groundwater Quality Program.

 The District continually evaluates compliance with current and anticipated water quality regulations in production wells, monitoring wells, and spreading/injection waters of the basins.
-If noncompliance is suspected, WRD quickly investigates to confirm or determine the causes of noncompliance, develops recommended courses of action and estimates their associated costs to address the problem, and implements the best alternative to achieve compliance.
+WRD proactively investigates any potential non-compliance situations to confirm or determine the causes of noncompliance, develops recommended courses of action and estimates their associated costs to address the problem, and implements the best alternative to achieve compliance.

 Effective January 1, 2007, the District assumed responsibility for the Central Basin Title 22 Groundwater Monitoring Program.
-The program involves working with participating pumpers to comply with regulatory requirements for well water monitoring, including: (1) scheduling the collection and analysis of samples for Title 22 compliance required by CDPH and special sampling such as the Unregulated Contaminant Monitoring Rule ("UCMR") required by the United States Environmental Protection Agency ("EPA"); (2) coordinating the submittal of results to the CDPH; and 3) preparing the annual Consumer Confidence Reports for the pumpers.
+The program involves working with participating pumpers to comply with regulatory requirements for well water monitoring, including: (1) scheduling the collection and analysis of samples for Title 22 compliance required by the State Water Resources Control Board (SWRCB) Division of Drinking Water (DDW) and special sampling such as the Unregulated Contaminant Monitoring Rule ("UCMR") required by the United States Environmental Protection Agency ("EPA"); (2) coordinating the submittal of results to the SWRCB DDW; and 3) preparing the annual Consumer Confidence Reports for the pumpers.
 This program is available to pumpers who choose to participate and agree to reimburse the District the actual monitoring costs, including District staff time in administering the program.
-The District presently has 21 pumpers/participants in this program, which involves a total of 83 wells.
+The District presently has 22 pumpers/participants in this program, which involves a total of 83 wells.

-In recent years, new chemicals CECs have been identified nationwide as potentially impacting surface water and groundwater.
-Constituents such as perchlorate, n-nitroso dimethylamine ("NDMA"), hexavalent chromium, and 1,4-dioxane have emerged as CECs and may pose a potential threat to water resources.
+In recent years, new Chemicals of Emerging Concern (CECs) have been identified nationwide as potentially impacting surface water and groundwater.
+CECs can be broadly defined as any synthetic or naturally occurring chemical or any microorganism that is not commonly monitored in the environment but has been recently detected in the environment.
+CECs such as pharmaceuticals and personal care products, perfluorinated compounds, polybrominated diphenyl ethers, and others may pose a potential threat to water resources.
 Their detection in the environment does not necessarily mean that they pose a health threat at their measured concentrations.
-WRD is actively monitoring surface spreading and injection activities for water quality constituents, including CECs, and based on its findings, advises the State Water Resources Control Board with regards to the development of policies related to water recycling, refinement of the anti-degradation policies, and technical reports concerning groundwater contamination.
+WRD is actively monitoring surface spreading and injection activities for water quality constituents, including many CECs.
 In addition, the District supports research evaluating CEC removals using innovative treatment technologies.